ajv-validator/ajv/README.md

   - `true`: log the keyword value to console.
   - function: pass the keyword value, its schema path and root schema to the specified function
 - _jsonPointers_: set `dataPath` property of errors using [JSON Pointers](https://tools.ietf.org/html/rfc6901) instead of JavaScript property access notation.
-- _unicode_: calculate correct length of strings with unicode pairs (true by default).
-Pass `false` to use `.length` of strings that is faster, but gives "incorrect" lengths of strings with unicode pairs - each unicode pair is counted as two characters.
 - _nullable_: support keyword "nullable" from [Open API 3 specification](https://swagger.io/docs/specification/data-models/data-types/).
 - _format_: formats validation mode.
 Option values:
   - `true` (default) - validate added formats (see [Formats](#formats)).